min2028/InsightUBC/.github/ISSUE_TEMPLATE/user_stories.md

 #### Definitions of Done(s)
-Scenario 1: Valid department code
+Scenario 1: Valid department code<br/>
-Given: The user is on the application's Courses section
+Given: The user is on the application's Courses section<br/>
-When: The user enters a valid department code and clicks on the "search" button
+When: The user enters a valid department code and clicks on the "search" button<br/>
 Then: The application displays a list of all courses offered by that department on the dashboard.
 The list contains the course id, course title and the total number of sections offered for that course in the past.

-Scenario 2: Invalid department code
+Scenario 2: Invalid department code<br/>
-Given: The user is on the application's Courses section
+Given: The user is on the application's Courses section<br/>
-When: The user enters an invalid department code and clicks on the "search" button
+When: The user enters an invalid department code and clicks on the "search" button<br/>
 Then: The application displays an error message on the dashboard saying that the requested department code is invalid.